 When we take a company’s Web traffic analytics we can almost guarantee on one Web page that will figure prominently in their top three most frequented will be … the ‘About’ page.
 It may come as a shock to you, but that page that you thought was just there to make up the numbers, is probably one of the first pages a prospective customer goes to when they visit your website.
 If you aren’t leveraging that frequency it’s going to cost you big time.

 Creating a whole website sized amount of content is a massive job.
-You are pulled in all directions to provide content to your Web designers that adequately represents your product to your prospective audience, so it’s easy to overlook the text on your ‘About’ page or even ignore it all together.
+You are pulled in all directions to provide content to your Web designers that adequately represents your product to your prospective audience, so it’s easy to overlook the text on your ‘About’ page or even ignore it altogether.
 It’s hard to see why you need one ego-centric page when the focus of the site is to sell your product, but it’s the fact that that page does not refer to the product that makes it so important.
 If a customer has clicked through to your ‘About’ page it is usually because they are undecided about a purchase and want to know about the company they would be patronizing.
 In other words, if your ‘About’ page isn’t effective it can mean all the difference between an abandoned cart – and a sale.

-That’s a simply complex question.
+That’s a simple and complex question.
 If you think that it should be a page about you… you couldn’t be further from the truth.
 The purpose of an About page is to sell yourself to your audience.
 In essence, it’s another sales page.
 This is the only page that you get to sell your ethos, your goals and your downright awesomeness.
 That sounds like it should all be about you – but it’s not what you say… it’s how you say it.

 As you search for content that isn’t facts and figures, get into a selling frame of mind, but remember – people use the emotive side of their brains to make a purchase.
 What that means is that you have to appeal to their emotions in your ‘About’ page and make them feel something.
 Something positive that motivates them to look further into your website and ultimately make a sale.
 You want them to love what read and leave wanting to come back.
 Use the page to become a friend that they wouldn’t think of abandoning.